Built-in Kit

 Output ports

-The output ports of the input node are defined by Schema.
+The output ports of the input component are defined by Schema.

 Input ports

-Similar to the input node, there's pre-defined input port called Schema, whose purpose is identical to Schema in the input node, with one important distinction: it defines the rest of the input ports (as opposed to output ports in input).
+Similar to the input component, there's pre-defined input port called Schema, whose purpose is identical to Schema in the input component, with one important distinction: it defines the rest of the input ports (as opposed to output ports in input).

 Warning

 Avoid defining a port with the id of schema in the Schema editor.
-It will result in the output node being confused, since that is the id used by Schema.
+It will result in the output component being confused, since that is the id used by Schema.

 Output ports

-The output node does not have any output ports.
+The output component does not have any output ports.